mnichols/consistency/README.md

 The discussion here deals with public caches.
 Private caches provide more flexibility, though perhaps with more work, than the concerns here.

+## Types of Caching and Their Benefits

+The _best_ caching strategy is the one where a request is not made.
+That means:

+* Thoughtful response headers for setting expiration and max-age depending on the resource
+* Considering cache expiration when composing resources...catalogs can help here.

+Revalidation of a resource via the `etag` doesn't save roundtrips.
+If the process that validates the current etag with the one in the cache is not much faster than generating the resource then the `304 Not Modified` win is negligible.

 ## Architecture

 ### Goals